Healthy Homes Assessment Avalon

 Avalon Healthy Homes Compliance Timeframes

-• Underfloor and ceiling insulation is mandatory throughout Avalon and New Zealand rental houses where it is reasonably practicable to put in.
+• Insulation of the underfloor and ceiling is required in all Avalon and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records of their the compliance with any Healthy Homes Standard that apply or will be in force to an apartment rental.
+• Property managers and landlords have to keep records that prove the compliance with any Healthy Homes Standard that apply or will be in force to the rental property.

 From July 1st 2021

-• Property managers and private landlords should make sure their rental properties conform in accordance with Healthy Homes Standard within 90 days of any newly renewed, extended or changed tenancy.
+• Property managers and private landlords should make sure that their rental properties are in compliance to the Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

-• All boarding households (except Kainga Ora and Community Housing Providers with registered boarder house tenancies) must comply with the Healthy Homes Standard regardless of the date the tenancy was started.
+• All boarding households (except Kainga Ora and registered Community Housing Provider boarder household tenancies) must meet the Healthy Homes Standard regardless of the date the tenancy was started.

-• All homes that are rented out through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes